 INFORMATION ABOUT THE COUNCIL AND THE TOWN

 The Town Council has eleven councillors who work as a corporate body and make decisions for the benefit of the local community.
-Town Councillors are elected every 4 years with the next elections due in May 2017.
+Town Councillors are elected every 4 years with the next elections due in May 2021.
 The Council’s Town Clerk provides independent, objective and professional advice, information and administrative support to councillors.
-Under the direction of the Town Clerk, the Council’s decisions are implemented by the Council’s 8 members staff who work as a team to serve the local community.
+Under the direction of the Town Clerk, the Council’s decisions are implemented by the Council’s 7 members of staff who work as a team to serve the local community.

 Under local government legislation the Town Council has the power to improve the quality of community life by spending money on things, which it thinks will benefit the parish or its inhabitants, and many kinds of activities are aided in this way.